List of Classroom of the Elite episodes

-Classroom of the Elite is a Japanese anime television series based on Shōgo Kinugasa‘a light novel of the same name with illustrations by Shunsaku Tomose.
-An anime television series adaptation was announced, and aired from July 12 to September 27, 2017 on AT-X and other networks.
-Seiji Kishi and Hiroyuki Hashimoto directed the anime at Lerche.
-Aoi Akashiro handled the series composition, Kazuaki Morita designed the characters, and Ryo Takahashi composed the music.
-The opening theme song is "Caste Room", performed by ZAQ, and the ending theme song is "Beautiful Soldier", performed by Minami.
-Crunchyroll streamed the series with subtitles, while Funimation streamed the English dub.
+Classroom of the Elite is a Japanese anime television series based on the light novel of the same name, with illustrations by Shunsaku Tomose.
+An anime television series adaptation aired from July 12 to September 27, 2017, on AT-X and other networks.
+Seiji Kishi and Hiroyuki Hashimoto directed the series at Lerche, Aoi Akashiro handled the series composition, Kazuaki Morita designed the characters, and Ryo Takahashi composed the music.
+The opening theme song is "Caste Room", performed by ZAQ, while the ending theme song is "Beautiful Soldier", performed by Minami.
+Crunchyroll streamed the series and Funimation streamed the English dub. iQIYI added the series onto its platform, Q3, and the Thai dub in 2022.

-On February 21, 2022, it was announced that a sequel was in production.
-The sequel was later revealed to be two additional seasons, with Lerche returning as the studio.
-The second season is directed by Yoshihito Nishōji, with Kishi and Hashimoto returning as chief directors, Hayato Kazano replaced Akashiro as the screenwriter, and Morita returned as the character designer.
-Masaru Yokoyama and Kana Hashiguchi composed the music, replacing Takahashi.
+On February 21, 2022, it was announced that a sequel was in production, which was later revealed to have two seasons, with Lerche returning as the studio.
+The second season is directed by Yoshihito Nishōji, with Kishi and Hashimoto serving as chief directors, Hayato Kazano replacing Akashiro as screenwriter, and Morita returning as character designer.
+Masaru Yokoyama and Kana Hashiguchi replaced Takahashi, and served as music composers.
 The second season aired from July 4 to September 26, 2022.
-The opening theme song is "Dance in the Game", performed by ZAQ, and the ending theme song is "Hito Shibai" (人芝居), performed by Mai Fuchigami.
-The third season was originally scheduled for 2023, but was delayed due to "various circumstances" to January 2024, which eventually aired from January 3 to March 27, 2024.
-The third season's opening theme is "Minor Piece", performed by ZAQ, while the ending theme song is "Konsei Dai Kakumei" (今世大革命), performed by Yui Ninomiya.
+The opening theme song is "Dance in the Game", performed by ZAQ, while the ending theme song is "Hito Shibai" (人芝居), performed by Mai Fuchigami.
+The third season was originally scheduled for 2023, but was delayed, and eventually aired from January 3 to March 27, 2024.
+The third season's opening theme song is "Minor Piece", performed by ZAQ, while the ending theme song is "Konsei Dai-Kakumei" (今世大革命), performed by Yui Ninomiya.

 A fourth season, covering the first semester of the Year 2 sequel light novel series, was announced during the "MF Bunko J Natsu no Gakuensai 2024" livestream event on September 1, 2024.
+It is produced by Lerche and directed by Noriyuki Nomata, with the rest of the staff and cast reprising their roles.
+The fourth season premiered on April 1, 2026.
+The fourth season's opening theme song is "Monster", performed by Eir Aoi, while the ending theme song is "Liar Veil" (ライアーヴェール), performed by ZAQ.